pzxie/wohoox/packages/wohoox-react/README.md

 ### createStore

-Used to initialize and create a store and react hooks `useStore`, `useWohooxState`
+Used to initialize and return a `store`, `useStore`, `useWohooxState`

-> Note: If a store with the same name is registered, the store registered later will overwrite the store with the same name registered first. and the console will issue a warning
+> If a store with the same name is registered, the store registered later will overwrite the store with the same name registered first.
+And the console will issue a warning

 #### Parameter description of createStore

-- `name`, store name, defaults to `'default'`.
-As a unique identifier of the store, this field is used to distinguish modules when there are multiple modules.
+- `name`, store name, default as `'default'`.
+As a unique identifier of the store, this field is used to distinguish modules when there are multiple modules

-- `initState`, initializes data and uses the data structure of that data as typescript type inference
+- `initState`, the initial data of store

 - `actions`, a way to modify data and prompt related components to re-render.
-In strict mode, it is the only way to legally modify data.
+In strict mode, it is the only way to legally modify data

-- `plugins`, plugin options
+- `plugins`, plugin list

 - `options`, configuration items

-  - `options.strictMode`, strict mode switch.
-Defaults to `true`.
+  - `options.strictMode`, defaults as `true`
     In strict mode, actions are the only way to modify state.
 In non-strict mode, state can be modified directly. `ex: state.age = 23; dispatch()`

-  - `options.proxySetDeep`, Type of set data depth proxy switch.
-Default `false`.
+  - `options.proxySetDeep`, default as `false`.
+Type of set data depth proxy switch.
     By default, Set type data will not proxy its sub-data.
 Since there is no data acquisition, there is no need to proxy its sub-data.
 If you are sure you need a deep proxy, you can set it to true

 #### Return value of createStore

 - `store` can be used anywhere

   - `store.name`
   - `store.state`,
   - `store.actions`, actions including `reset`

-- `useStore` is a hook used to obtain `state` and `actions` in functional components. **Using `useStore`, functional components can re-render components when the state changes**
+- `useStore` is a hook used to obtain `state` and `actions` in functional components. **Functional components can re-render**

   - **Parameters:** Optional, `(s) => any`
   - **Returns:** Object containing `state` and `actions`
     - `state`, the value is determined according to the parameters.
 If no parameters are passed, it is the entire state of the store.
-If a function is passed, it is the value returned by the function.
+If a function is passed, it is the value returned by the function
     - `actions`, same as store actions

 - `useWohooxState` is a hook used to obtain `state` in functional components. **Using `useWohooxState`, functional components can re-render components when the state changes**
   - **Parameters:** Optional, `(s) => any`
   - **Return:** If no parameters are passed, it is the entire state of `store`.
-If a function is passed, it is the value returned by the function.
+If a function is passed, it is the value returned by the function

 #### How to use createStore

-Create a store named [default]
+**Create a store named `default`**

 ```typescript
 /**